GuideFor BusinessGrowing Elevator Market

 Perth-Specific Installation Considerations

-- Perks of sandy soil: Perth geology means we’re on easy digging, but solid footings can equal no subsidence over time.
+• Perks of sandy soil: Perth geology means we’re on easy digging, but solid footings can equal no subsidence over time.

-- Easy approval: Everywhere except Queensland, residential lifts can be approved by local building authorities faster and easier than ever while still meeting requirements set out in the National Construction Code.
+• Easy approval: Everywhere except Queensland, residential lifts can be approved by local building authorities faster and easier than ever while still meeting requirements set out in the National Construction Code.

-- Energy efficient: In a city like Perth, with the price of electricity as it is, a state of the art residential lift that uses less power than your dishwasher is a good investment.
+• Energy efficient: In a city like Perth, with the price of electricity as it is, a state-of-the-art residential lift that uses less power than your dishwasher is a good investment.

-All of these very Australian Perth considerations make it even more important to use local professional installers who are familiar with such concerns and that the installation is done correctly in terms of not having issues down the line.
+All of these very Australian Perth considerations make it even more important to use local professional installers who are familiar with such concerns and ensure that the installation is done correctly in terms of not having issues down the line.

-Types of Lifts Taking Off in Perth
+Popular Types of Residential Lifts in Perth

 Not all residential lifts are created equal, and Perth homeowners are showing definite preferences for certain types of installations.